Entanglement Islands from Hilbert Space Reduction: Entanglement islands from Hilbert space reduction

 and eventually we get (see Fig.\ref{fig:before_after_reduction_matrix})

-One can further check that the von Neumann entropy for $\rho_{\mathcal{R}}$ is zero and hence $\rho_{\mathcal{R}}$ is a pure state.
+One can further check that the von Neumann entropy for $\rho_{\mathcal{R}}$ is zero and hence $\rho_{\mathcal{R}}$ remains to be a pure state.
 This is expected, as we have mentioned that the additional spin $I$ does not add any independent degrees of freedom to the system.

-One may be confused about the the way we compute $\rho_{\mathcal{R}}$ and ask why we have not traced out the degrees of freedom of $I$ in \eqref{reducedmatrixelementn1} as we did in \eqref{reducedmatrixelement1}.
-Firstly, the Hilbert space \eqref{Hilbertn} is reduced such that the terms in \eqref{reducedmatrixelement1} is not the matrix element of the density matrix $\rho$.
-If we insist to compute following \eqref{reducedmatrixelement1}, then the state $\rho$ is again embedded in the four-dimensional Hilbert space, which is incorrect in this case.
-Secondly, if we perform the tracing, the coding relation \eqref{coding1} will be broken.
-Though the two-spin system is extremely simple, we learn the following important lesson from it. \begin{itemize} \item \textit{The reduced density matrix and relevant entropy quantities not only depend on the state in which the system is settled, but also on the Hilbert space where the state is embedded in. } \end{itemize} It is worth mentioning that, this idea can be used to clarify the ambiguity of the entanglement entropy in gauge theories (see \cite{Casini:2013rba,Ghosh:2015iwa} and especially \cite{Hung:2015fla}\footnote{At the final stage of this paper, professor Ling-yan Hung pointed out to us that, a similar discussion on the two-spin system is already given in \cite{Hung:2015fla} from the perspectives of what can be measured in an experiment.}).
+One may still be confused about the way we compute $\rho_{\mathcal{R}}$ and ask why we have not traced out the degrees of freedom of $I$ in \eqref{reducedmatrixelementn1} as we did in \eqref{reducedmatrixelement1}.
+The reason is that, the Hilbert space \eqref{Hilbertn} is reduced such that the terms in \eqref{reducedmatrixelement1} are no longer matrix elements of the density matrix $\rho$.
+If we insist to compute following \eqref{reducedmatrixelement1}, then states outside the reduced Hilbert space will be involved, which is not allowed by the constraints.

+Though the two-spin system is extremely simple, we learn the following important lesson from it. \begin{itemize} \item \textit{The reduced density matrix and relevant entropy quantities not only depend on the state of the system, but also depend on the Hilbert space where the state is embedded in. } \end{itemize} It is worth mentioning that, similar ideas has been used to clarify the ambiguity of the entanglement entropy in gauge theories (see \cite{Casini:2013rba,Ghosh:2015iwa} and especially \cite{Hung:2015fla}\footnote{At the final stage of this paper, professor Ling-yan Hung pointed out to us that, a similar discussion on the two-spin system is already given in \cite{Hung:2015fla} from the perspectives of what can be measured in an experiment.}).
 In gauge theories where the Hilbert space is usually redundantly labelled, the ambiguity of the entanglement entropy can naturally be understood as arising from the different choices of the Hilbert space where the state is embedded in.

-Before we go ahead to the reduction in more general systems, we give some other reductions for the Hilbert space of the two-spin system, and the corresponding constraint.
-Here we reduce the Hilbert space under another set of basis,